 Ranulf laughed.
 "For you that is kinky."

-Ike took another sip of his beer.
-He couldn't exactly refute it.
+Ike couldn't argue with that.
+He took another sip of his beer.
+His life had been busy.
 Not that he had really ever cared before.
 There was this pressing feeling, though, like he knew this person despite it all.

 "I think he has to know me.
-It doesn't make sense, otherwise," Ike said.
-"But how?
+Some of the things he said didn't make sense.
+But, I'd remember someone like him.
 I guess I'll just have to find out by asking him..."
+Ike said.

 "Is that your new name for Watson?"
-Ike asked.
+Ike said.

 "You be Holmes, I'll be Watson, and we'll solve the case of the missing beer," Ranulf said.
 He tipped back his can and took a long swig.